Russ Harvey Consulting - Computer and Internet Services

 Discussion

-Notice that only the linked text is displayed on the page, and that it is coloured differently than regular text.
+Notice that only the linked text is displayed on the page and that is coloured differently than the regular text on the page.

 The Link Address

-If you place your mouse over the text the cursor will change and the URL (link address) will appear either as a tool-tip next to the cursor or at the bottom of your browser window.
+If you place your mouse over the text the cursor will change and the browser will display the actual URL (link address):

-In the example above, I've used a relative link (a link that points to a page in a location relative to the current page on the same site).
+In the example above, I've used a relative link (a link that points to a page in a location relative to the current page).

-For an external link you need to use an absolute link:
+For an external link (one that takes you to another website) you need to use an absolute link:

-Most Canadian domains only use .ca but I've held this domain since a time when only nationally-registered companies and organizations were eligible to register a .ca domain (hence the .bc provincial indicator).
+Most Canadian domains only use .ca but I've obtained this domain when only nationally-registered companies and organizations were eligible to register a .ca domain (hence the .bc provincial indicator).

-This is accomplished by inserting an element ID such as id="image" to a section heading:
+This is accomplished by inserting an element ID (id="image") to a heading:

 <h2 id="image">Adding an Image</h2>